This post embraces the power of mobility in education and dives into the world of mLearning, where learning knows no bounds.

 History:

-The concept of mobile learning can be traced back to the early 2000s when mobile devices became increasingly accessible and powerful.
+The concept of mobile learning dates back to the early 2000s, when mobile devices became increasingly accessible and powerful.

 However, it wasn’t until the mid-2000s that mLearning started gaining significant attention and traction.

-As smartphones and tablets became more prevalent, educational institutions and organizations began exploring ways to leverage these devices for learning purposes.
+As smartphones and tablets became more prevalent, educational institutions and organizations began exploring ways to use them for learning.

 Since then, mLearning has evolved alongside advancements in mobile technology and has become an integral part of modern educational strategies.